TamasPalfi/Notes/Python3/Technical Interview Notes.md

 # Python3 Technical Interview Notes
-Notes for **Python3 interview basics** will be located here.
+Notes for **Python3 interview tips** will be located here.
 It will primarily consist of basic topics that are commonly tested on **technical interviews** such as string methods, integer methods, common data structures, common algorithms, and so on.
-Will eventually include more complex things as my preparation goes further.
+It might not include very basic information which is already known to me, and it will eventually include more complex things as my preparation goes further.
 I will be including anything that I feel the need to have a 2nd look on before any technical interview.
 This will likely be my most extensive technical interview notes page as I am currently focused on improving my python skills with the **goal of obtaining a data science or ML job** out of college.
 Most of these notes will be the results of practicing technical questions on [LeetCode](https://leetcode.com/).
 Check out the website, it is a great resource to prep for an interview in any language.  *These notes are for public use but please cite me (@TamasPalfi) if showcase it elsewhere as I have done with all the wonderful resources/people I have used to create this.*.

 ## Good Technical Interview Practices
 - strongly consider stating and even writing out the brute force solution to a problem first if a better solution doesn't immediatly come to mind.
 Important to solve the problem at hand first and then optimize.
 However, this isn't always an option given the quick assessment times of many online tests.
 Also, good choice to fall back to if cant find the best solution.
+- **Ask: Can I use a Dictionary/HashTable to solve this problem?**
+- think about time and space complexity always when solving a problem and how to optimize, AND usually in that order.
+Most often you want to reduce time complexity but there are times where space considerations have to be made (not a lot of memory to work with or dealing with a lot of data)

 ## General
 - *is* should be used for identity testing.
 It is the same as id(a) == id(b).  *EX: Checking to see if a an element of a list matches an target object, you would use is.*
 - *==* is used for equality comparison/testing.
 It would be used to see if two objects contain the same data.  *EX: Checking to see if two strings are equal to one another*
+- improve performance speed tips located [here](https://wiki.python.org/moin/PythonSpeed/PerformanceTips) **(TODO: Read thru this!!!)**
+- dont forget that python is written in C (well CPython actually) - if can't remember a certain important python 'thing' it would be wise to consider how that same thing works in C.

 ## Strings